dl10yr/dl10yr-blog/_works/android-app/privacypolicy/post.md

 date: '2024-02-12T09:00:00+09:00'
 ---

-# Privacy Policy
+# Gomaruq Apps Privacy Policy

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use apps provided by [Gomaruq](https://play.google.com/store/apps/dev?id=5160174474757033147) (Hereinafter called my Service).

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.